Facebook Ads: Maximising Conversion with Lookalike Audiences

 What are Custom and Lookalike Audiences?

 You can upload a list of your own customers, subscribers or users to Facebook.
 Facebook cross-references the emails you provide with its database and creates a Custom Audience made up of the people on your list who also used that same e-mail to sign up to a Facebook account.
 You can then target adverts to just this group.
+This customer data is pre-hashed prior to upload, and is therefore never visible to Facebook.
+It only enables you to target the audience.
+Once uploaded, you cannot view who is in the audience.

 Even better, you can generate something called a Lookalike Audience from your Custom Audiences.
 Facebook will look at all the profile data of the people in your custom audience and create a new list of Facebook users that share similar interests and demographics.
 This is a huge shortcut and a 'safe option' when it comes to optimising campaign targeting.
+Lookalikes generally are the best performing type of targeting in any campaign that we have run.

 Ready to get started?
 Just follow this step-by-step guide!
 We will be using the example of the successful campaigns for personalised children's books that we ran for our friends at Lost My Name.
 We've also included lots of advanced tips for experienced Facebook users!